Directed strongly walk-regular graphs: Preliminaries

 if and only if $\Gamma$ is strongly connected and regular.
 If this is the case, then the unique polynomial $h(x)$ of least degree such that \eqref{hoffmanpol} is satisfied, the {\it Hoffman polynomial}, is $\frac n{\hbar(k)}\hbar(x)$, where $(x-k)\hbar(x)$ is the minimal polynomial of $\Gamma$ and $n$ and $k$ are the number of vertices and the degree of $\Gamma$, respectively. \end{itemize}

-A useful consequence of the above is that if $\G$ is a strongly connected $k$-regular digraph with adjacency matrix $A$, and $p$ is a polynomial such that $p(A)=\alpha J$ for some $\alpha$, then the Hoffman polynomial divides $p$, and for every eigenvalue $\theta$ different from $k$, we have that $p(\theta)=0$.
+A useful consequence of the above is that if $\G$ is a strongly connected $k$-regular digraph with adjacency matrix $A$, and $p$ is a polynomial such that $p(A)=\alpha J$ for some $\alpha$, then the Hoffman polynomial divides $p$, and $p(\theta)=0$ for every eigenvalue $\theta$ different from $k$.